-Version Date of Issue Comments implementation of Instrument Session State (ISS) Section 5.2.3.14: Elaborate on Alert ID in the Market Alert message when multiple messages are transmitted for the same alert Section 5.2.3.18: Describe how the information on a cooling off period triggered by VCM will be presented in Market Alert (323) messages 6 Mar 2017 Introduction of a new Disaster Recovery (DR) mechanism Section 5.2.5: New section to introduce the new Disaster Recovery Signal (105) message Section 9.8: Add paragraphs to provide guidance on how to handle the new DR mechanism V1.11 20 May 2016 Effective Date 4 Jul 2016 ChangesData Enrichment• Section 4.1 : Include Trade Amendment (356) message• Section 5.2.3.6 : Elaborate behaviour of Trade Amendment (356) message when Price and Quantity are not available V1.12 27 July 2016 Effective Date 16 Jan 2017 Changes Introduction of Volatility Control Mechanism (VCM) • Section 5.2.3.1: New market status • Section 5.2.3.18: Update VCM message contents in Market Alert (323) messages V1.13 4 Jan 2017 Effective Date 6 Mar 2017 Changes Clarifications • Section 9.8 : Remove paragraphs related to the obsoleted DR mechanism based on Sequence Reset message V1.14 27 Mar 2017 Effective Date Changes Clarifications • Section 5.1 : Revise description to clarify Start of Day V1.15 4 Jul 2017 Effective Date Changes Clarifications • Section 5.2.3.1: Add a paragraph to provide guidance on the handling of market states • Section 5.3.2.2 : Clarify behaviour of Heartbeat messages between refresh cycles and remove obsolete requirement in processing refresh recovery.
+Version Date of Issue Comments implementation of Instrument Session State (ISS) Section 5.2.3.14: Elaborate on Alert ID in the Market Alert message when multiple messages are transmitted for the same alert Section 5.2.3.18: Describe how the information on a cooling off period triggered by VCM will be presented in Market Alert (323) messages 6 Mar 2017 Introduction of a new Disaster Recovery (DR) mechanism Section 5.2.5: New section to introduce the new Disaster Recovery Signal (105) message Section 9.8: Add paragraphs to provide guidance on how to handle the new DR mechanism V1.11 20 May 2016 Effective Date 4 Jul 2016 ChangesData Enrichment• Section 4.1 : Include Trade Amendment (356) message• Section 5.2.3.6 : Elaborate behaviour of Trade Amendment (356) message when Price and Quantity are not available V1.12 27 July 2016 Effective Date 16 Jan 2017 ChangesIntroduction of Volatility Control Mechanism(VCM)• Section 5.2.3.1: New market status• Section 5.2.3.18: Update VCM message contents in Market Alert (323) messages V1.13 4 Jan 2017 Effective Date 6 Mar 2017 Changes Clarifications • Section 9.8 : Remove paragraphs related to the obsoleted DR mechanism based on Sequence Reset message V1.14 27 Mar 2017 Effective Date Changes Clarifications • Section 5.1 : Revise description to clarify Start of Day V1.15 4 Jul 2017 Effective Date Changes Clarifications • Section 5.2.3.1: Add a paragraph to provide guidance on the handling of market states • Section 5.3.2.2 : Clarify behaviour of Heartbeat messages between refresh cycles and remove obsolete requirement in processing refresh recovery.

-Version Date of Issue Comments V1.16 8 Aug 2018 Effective Date Changes Clarifications • Section 5.2.3.1: Add a paragraph to provide information on the new instrument session state (i.e. Market State at series level) added for the the introduction of Trading Halt Mechanism for trading index options in after hour session Section 5.2.3.2: Describe the upcoming change of behaviour of the dissemiantion of series definition messages after the rollout of HKATS/DCASS Upgrade scheduled for May 2019 Section 5.2.3.11: Clarify the information provided in the Note provided in the Note Section 5.3.1.3 - Revise the description of Logon Session Status 5 in Logon Response (102) message Section 7: Correct general rules for aggregate order book management V1.17 17 May 2019 Effective Date Changes Immediate Clarifications Section 5.2.3.2: Revise the paragraph for "Tradable Series" and remove the part for "Suspended Series" Section 5.2.3.14: Revise the paragraph for a better clarification Section 4.1: Clarify the information by adding back Open Interest (366) message Merge with OMD-D D-Lite Developers Guide Section 5.2.3.4: Add a section for retrieval of Section 5.2.3.4: Add a section for retrieval of outstanding orders in Order Feed Channel Section 7: Add a paragraph for aggregate order book management in D-Lite Section 9.7: Add Order Feed Channel in the conflated feeds table V1.18 20 May 2019 Effective Date Changes Clarifications • Section 5.2.3.1: Remarks on the End of Business day condition • Section 9.9: Remove special condition for extension of trading hour for CA V1.19 26 Jun 2019 Effective Date Late August 2019 Changes Clarifications • Section 5.2.3.16: Remove Stock EAS Price information
+Version Date of Issue Comments V1.16 8 Aug 2018 Effective DateChangesImmediateClarifications• Section 5.2.3.1: Add a paragraph to provide information on the new instrument session state (i.e. Market State at series level) added for the the introduction of Trading Halt Mechanism for trading index options in after hour session• Section 5.2.3.2: Describe the upcoming change of behaviour of the dissemiantion of series definition messages after the rollout of HKATS/DCASS Upgrade scheduled for May 2019• Section 5.2.3.11: Clarify the information provided in the Note• Section 5.3.1.3 - Revise the description of Logon Session Status 5 in Logon Response (102) message• Section 7: Correct general rules for V1.17 17 May 2019 Effective Date Changes Immediate Clarifications • Section 5.2.3.2: Revise the paragraph for "Tradable Series" and remove the part for "Suspended Series" • Section 5.2.3.14: Revise the paragraph for a better clarification • Section 4.1: Clarify the information by adding back Open Interest (366) message Merge with OMD-D D-Lite Developers Guide • Section 7: Add a paragraph for agregate order book management in D-Lite • Section 9.7: Add Order Feed Channel in the conflated feeds table V1.18 20 May 2019 Effective Date Changes Immediate Clarifications • Section 5.2.3.1: Remarks on the End of Business day condition • Section 9.9: Remove special condition for extension of trading hour for CA V1.19 26 Jun 2019 Effective DateChangesLate AugustClarifications2019• Section 5.2.3.16: Remove Stock EAS Price information